jadfayyad/ELBOW_EXOSKELETON_CONTROL/README.md

 * human interaction torque

-This allows the system to operate without direct force/torque sensors, simplifying hardware.
+This allows the system to operate without direct force/torque sensors, simplifying hardware and extending life and adding an overall  reliability for the assembly

 ---